richardguarnieri/e-commerce-back-end/README.md

 Online interactions and business environments have been changing continuously ever since the internet began.
 E-Commerce's evolution is captivating – and it advances at quicker paces year-over-year.

-This is a back end application for an e-commerce site built on Express.js API and uses Sequelize to interact with a MySQL database.
+This is a back end application for an e-commerce site built on Express.js API and uses Sequelize to interact with a MySQL database to perform RESTful CRUD Operations.

 <p align="right"> - <a href="#home">Return to Home</a></p>